ttupper92618/codeceptjs-native-web-POC/README.md

 - Automatic screen-shots on failed tests
 - Simple JS based tests with an approachable syntax
 - BDD style testing via Cucumber and Gherkin features
+- Universal features; one set of BDD features to drive testing across both Android and iOS

 ## **Getting Started**